zhengliang19/maplestory-m-pc-emulator-autofarm/README.md

-# Maplestory Mobile autofarm script for PC Emulators.
+# Maplestory Mobile autofarm script on PC Emulators.
 This is a simple python script based on keyboard bindings for auto farming on MapleStory M.

 # Note: Download and use it at your own risk.
 I will not take any responsibility if anything happens to your account. #